Osteopathy

 At Bedale Osteopaths we are guided by the Institute of Osteopathy Patient Charter

-Or take a look at the General Osteopathic Councils information leaflets: standards-of-osteopathic-care-leaflet
+Or take a look at the General Osteopathic Council’s

 I have been seeing Suzanne for some years now after I had a road traffic accident.
 I initially had multiple broken bones, which ended up causing me disc problems and back pain.
 It got to the point where it became so severe I needed spinal surgery.
 I had regular osteopathic treatment leading up to the operation and it was a godsend.
 At that time I could hardly walk, I was bent over and on a very high dose of painkillers but the treatment gave me the relief I needed to get to the next week; without it, I would have been in bed unable to move a lot more than I was.
 During this time I was pregnant with my second child and it was a further 8 months following his birth that I had the surgery.
 I am now 1.5 years post op and have osteopathic treatment about every 4-6 weeks just to keep me on track.